-The MRR is restricted to being applied to new capital investment in HRA assets or the financing of historical capital expenditure by the HRA.
-The balance shows the MRR that has yet to be applied at year end.
-See page 149 for details of the reserve.
+The Authority is required to maintain the Major Repairs Reserve, which controls an element of the capital resources limited to being used on capital expenditure on HRA assets or the financing of historical capital expenditure by the HRA.
+The balance shows the capital resources that have yet to be applied at the year-end.
+See page 156 for details of the reserve.